davidkabiito/Sentitel/Annotation/README.md

 ![unnamed](https://user-images.githubusercontent.com/43681553/61226114-8696b700-a72a-11e9-9d0f-bb4cc01e74fc.png)

-The annotators then proceded to annotate the entire dataset with each annotating a third of the entire dataset.
+The annotators then proceeded to annotate the entire dataset with each annotating a third of the entire dataset.